Stars Fell on Alabama

 "Stars Fell on Alabama" is a 1934 jazz standard composed by Frank Perkins with lyrics by Mitchell Parish.

 History

 The title of the song appears to have been borrowed from the title of the 1934 book of the same name by Carl Carmer.
-It refers to a spectacular occurrence of the Leonid meteor shower that had been observed in Alabama in November 1833, "the night the stars fell."
+It refers to a spectacular occurrence of the Leonid meteor shower that was observed in Alabama in November 1833, "the night the stars fell."
 As reported by the Florence Gazette: "[There were] thousands of luminous bodies shooting across the firmament in every direction.
 There was little wind and not a trace of clouds, and the meteors succeeded each other in quick succession."

 One of the earliest popular recordings of "Stars Fell on Alabama" was by the Guy Lombardo Orchestra; Guy Lombardo's brother Carmen performed the vocals.
 Recorded on August 27, 1934, it was issued by Decca Records as catalog number 104.
 Richard Himber and His Ritz-Carlton Orchestra (vocal by Joey Nash) also had some success with the song in 1934.